 Any time you attend a training (whether the City sponsored and/or paid for it or not) be sure you send a copy of your certificate to Human Resources (email) (attn: Alan Keay.)
 We record it and keep a copy in your personnel file.

 The same applies to any professional memberships and/or certifications you have

 The following is a list of required trainings for any employee in a supervisory role.
 If you would like to register for a training but do not have CityNET access, call Human Resources at 213-2090.
 If you were unable to attend the training in person you can find the material and webcast of the training below.

-Avoiding Unlawful Discrimination and Harassment in the Workplace
+Avoiding Unlawful Discrimination & Harassment in the Workplace

-This training is REQUIRED for all employees working in a SUPERVISORY ROLE.
-If you supervise one or more employees, you must attend or watch the video posted below and submit a written test to Denise Thompson in HR.
-Please see the links below for a copy of the test, PowerPoint presentation and video.
+This training is required for all employees working in a supervisory role.
+If you supervise one or more employees, you must attend or watch the video posted below and submit a written test to Alan Keay via email in Human Resources.
+Please see copies of the test, PowerPoint presentation and video:

-- Once you have completed the test, save the document to your computer and e-mail the test or submit a hard copy through inter-office to Denise Thompson in Human Resources
+- Once you have completed the test, save the document to your computer and email the test or submit a hard copy through inter-office to Alan Keay in Human Resources

-This is also a REQUIRED training for anyone working in a SUPERVISORY ROLE.
-Drug & Alcohol Training is required for all employees in a supervisory position.
+This is also a required training for anyone working in a supervisory role.
+Drug and Alcohol Training is required for all employees in a supervisory position.
 If you supervise and have not yet attended this training, you can watch the video below or check back for information regarding the next in person training opportunity.
-If you are unsure whether or not you need to attend, please contact Denise Thompson.
+If you are unsure whether or not you need to attend, please contact Alan Keay via email.
 In this training you will learn:

 - How to recognize when someone is under the influence

 - What to do if you suspect an employee is under the influence